 Responsibilities: Identity Design, Website Design, Brand Strategy, Research, Animation, User Experience

 Good Works is our pro bono partnership program.
 We are looking for small organizations making a positive impact that also have complicated branding issues.
-We prioritize organizations in our neighborhood that are working on the following UN Sustainable Development Goals (SDGs): Zero Hunger (2), Quality Education (4), and Gender Equality (5).
+We prioritize organizations in our neighborhoods that are working on the following UN Sustainable Development Goals (SDGs): Zero Hunger (2), Quality Education (4), and Gender Equality (5).

 Are you doing good work that is making an impact?
 We want to partner with you.
 Apply here.